fasterius/seqCAT/README.md

 ## License

-seqCAT is released with a MIT licence. seqCAT is free software: you may redistribute it and/or modify it under the terms of the MIT license.
-For more information, please see the `LICENCE` file that comes with the seqCAT package.
+`seqCAT` is released with a MIT licence and is a free software: you may redistribute and/or modify it under the terms of the license.
+For more information, please see the `LICENCE` file.

 [1]: https://img.shields.io/badge/License-MIT-blue.svg
 [2]: https://opensource.org/licenses/MIT